 Already, government has spent US$16 million on luxury off-road vehicles for MPs and ministers at a time the nearly bankrupt administration has been struggling to bankroll a string of critical services, including health care and paying an increasingly restive and bloated civil service that is gobbling up more than 80% of the government budget.

 “It now looks like when the President said his government was relaxing austerity measures last week on the pretext that they had achieved their purpose, he was preparing an excuse for adding more ministers.
 This will translate to higher government expenditure,” public policy expert Tawanda Zinyama said.

 “They ought to take clues from countries like China.
 China is a huge economy and I think they have about 25 ministers or something like that.
 We have no economically‚ financially and politically understandable reason that you can have an executive that has so many people,” he added.

-The reshuffle also drew fire from analysts who suggested it lacks the necessary regional balance after, for the first time since the 1987 Unity Accord which brought warring Zanu and Zapu parties together, the former Zapu side was left without any of the key security ministries.
+The reshuffle also drew fire from analysts who write my paper suggested it lacks the necessary regional balance after, for the first time since the 1987 Unity Accord which brought warring Zanu and Zapu parties together, the former Zapu side was left without any of the key security ministries.

 This was after Cain Mathema was moved from Home Affairs to the Public Service, Labour and Social Welfare ministry.

 The Unity Accord was signed between the two parties to end the Gukurahundi massacres in the Midlands and Matabeleland where the North Korean-trained 5th Brigade was accused of killing at least 20 000 people, mainly Zapu supporters.

 Ibbo Mandaza, a political analyst and executive director of the Southern Africa Political Economy Series, said the Unity Accord no longer mattered to Zanu PF.

 “They have since forgotten about that.
 They are now doing as they wish.
 There’s no more PF Zapu factor in Zanu PF.
 They are no longer following that norm,” he said.